 o Alumni or College Fraternal Organizations may want to donate

 SAMPLE PITCH LETTER TO SOLICIT FUNDING FROM LOCAL BUSINESSES

 Dear (Name of Business Here),

 We need your help!
 Our school wants to bring in the highly impactful, evidence-based, Bullying and Suicide Prevention Self-Esteem and Empathy- Building program by Hey U.G.L.Y. – Unique Gifted Lovable You.
 Content on the HeyUGLY.org website and school assemblies have been saving the lives of youth who are suicidal because of being bullied.
-The program, which will empower our students to be part of the solution to bullying, includes life changing kick-off a celebrity assembly presentation and mini-concert featuring (Pick One: American Idol Contestant, Devyn Rush.
+The program, which will empower our students to be part of the solution to bullying, includes life changing kick-off a celebrity assembly presentation and mini-concert featuring (Choose One: American Idol Contestant, Devyn Rush.
 The Biggest Loser Contestant, Dan Evans from The Biggest Loser, Sporty King from WGN-TV), Victor Vargas, author of Almost Bullied to Death, bullying prevention curriculum, and monthly empathy-learning activity plans for sustainability.

 The need for this program is critical.
 Bullying is a serious mental health issue that is a leading cause of youth violence, suicide, self-injury, eating disorders, substance abuse, low grades, truancy and dropping out of school.